SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

    SunPy is currently rather restricted in when it comes to accessing HMI and AIA data from JSOC, and the drms module provides a more general interface to access the data series from JSOC servers.
 Drms module can be used as a backend for the present JSOC Client, to improve communication with JSOC servers.

-    The current JSOC Client has limited attributes for generating the query string, and can’t filter out the contents of data based on other keywords such as `QUALITY` and `DATAMEAN`.
+    The current JSOC Client has limited attributes for generating the query string, and can’t filter out the contents of data based on other keywords such as `QUALITY`.
 There is no option of downloading the metadata of the data-series exclusively.

     The drms module will allow one to:

     * Generally query any set of keyword from any data series, as well as any set of segments from any data series.
     * Use the export data interface directly to export not only FITS files but also images and movies.

-    SunPy’s JSOC Client will have the following improvements upon integrating with drms:

-    Using drms as the backend of JSOC Client, will also result in reduction of the number of queries to fetch the same data.
-For e.g., The query for 2 data segments continuum and magnetogram of hmi.sharp_720s data series at a certain given time will generate two different queries, denoted by the query strings :
-    ds = `hmi.sharp_720s[2014.11.30_00:00_TAI]{magnetogram}`
-    ds = `hmi.sharp_720s[2014.11.30_00:00_TAI]{continuum}`

-    This will  result in generation of two different Export requests, hence taking a longer time to process the query.
-Using drms, the query can be made using a single query string.

-    The drms query will have the query string as :
-    ds = `hmi.sharp_720s[2014.11.30_00:00_TAI]{continuum, magnetogram}`
+    Though, SunPy will only need to use `as-is` and `fits` protocol.
+Moreover, the JSOC export system has a few issues with exporting images and movies, hence it is not a very good idea to integrate it into SunPy in the current state.

 3. ### Thorough documentation
    #### Drms: